wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.3 - 2015/01/12 =
+* Tweak - Audit, test and tweak for 100% compatibility with WooCommerce 2.2.10
+* Tweak - Audit, test and tweak for 100% compatibility with WordPress Version 4.1
+* Tweak - Only load backbone scripts on the post and page where product slider widget is active.
+* Tweak - Only load plugin assets on post and page where product slider widget is active.
+* Tweak - Only load assets on page that are required for slider effects - not all plugin js assets.
+* Tweak - Only load slider mobile assets when load in mobile screen.
+* Tweak - Added a3 lazy Load and a3 Portfolios to the admin yellow box list of free plugins.
+* Fix - Show the new plugin version on the Core Update page.
+Feature stopped working with WordPress version 4.1

 = 1.1.2 - 2014/09/12 =
 * Tweak - Tested 100% compatible with WooCommerce 2.2.2
 * Tweak - Tested 100% compatible with WordPress Version 4.0